Have Questions?

 855-692-7247

-Cedar Ridge Behav Health Solutions has been offering addiction treatment and rehab services to residents of the Zanesville, OH. area.
+Cedar Ridge Behav Health Solutions has been offering addiction treatment and rehab services to residents of the Zanesville, Ohio area.
 Today, Cedar Ridge Behav Health Solutions provides services like cognitive/behavior therapy, vocational rehabilitation services, trauma therapy, individual psychotherapy, brief intervention approach, motivational interviewing and others in keeping with its belief of following rehabilitation treatments that work best to help people achieve sobriety.

 This addiction treatment program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - long term drug rehab centers, outpatient detox programs, outpatient substance abuse treatment services, inpatient drug and alcohol rehab centers, short term rehab programs and others.